-The costs of providing various programs and activities have been summarized on a functional basis in the Statement of Activities and Changes in Net Assets.
-Expenses such as salaries, benefits, and office supplies are allocated among two categories: Program costs and management and administrative costs, based on actual use.
+The costs of providing various programs and activities have been summarized on a functional basis in the Consolidated Statements of Activities and Changes in Net Assets.
+Expenses such as salaries, benefits, and office supplies are allocated among two categories: program costs and management and administrative costs, based on time spent or direct benefit.